sunilsoni/interviewnotes/aws/aws.md

-# Relational Database Service (RDS)
+# Amazon Relational Database Service (RDS)

-AWS Relational Database Service (RDS) is your relational database in the cloud.
-This allows you to quickly deploy a relational database in the cloud.
-It has support for a wide range of databases to choose from, including MySQL, Oracle, Microsoft SQL Server, and so on.
-You can manage these tools using your normal admin tools.
-If you are using MySQL, you can use MySQL Workbench.
-If you are using the Oracle Database, you can use Oracle SQL Developer, and the list goes on.
-AWS also has support for NoSQL databases such as MongoDB.
-So, all major database feature’s that you need can be found in AWS with the support of the relational Database Service.
+The Amazon Relational Database Service (RDS) is Amazon’s managed relational database service.
+RDS lets you provision a number of popular relational database management systems (RDBMSs) including Microsoft SQL Server, Oracle, MySQL, and PostgreSQL.

+You can always install and configure your own database server on an EC2 instance.
+But RDS offers several advantages over this.
+When you create an RDS database instance, Amazon sets up one or more compute instances and takes care of installing and configuring the RDBMS of your choice.
+These compute instances are not EC2 instances that you can secure shell (SSH) into, but they are connected to a virtual private cloud (VPC) of your choice, allowing your applications running on AWS or on-premises to take full advantage of an RDS-hosted database.
+Like EC2 instances, RDS instances use Elastic Block Service (EBS) volumes for storage.

+To achieve the level of performance and availability you need, you can choose a multi-Availability Zone (multi-AZ) deployment to have database instances in multiple Availability Zones.
+RDS can also perform manual or automatic EBS snapshots that you can easily restore to new RDS instances.
+RDS can also handle the hard work of installing patches and upgrades during scheduled maintenance windows.

+## Database Engines

+## Licensing

+## Instance Classes

+## Standard

+## Memory Optimized

+## Burstable Performance

+## Scaling Vertically

+## Storage

+## General-Purpose SSD

+## Provisioned IOPS SSD

+## Magnetic

+## Scaling Horizontally with Read Replicas

+## High Availability with Multi-AZ

+## Backup and Recovery

 # Route 53